-- 1. The following Ground System anomalies/events occurred during this reporting period: - On day 340, the third acceptance test of the CCSDS SLE bluebook version 4 software update between the Ahead MOC with ESA using New Norcia (DSS-74) was conducted.
-SLE telemetry and command binds were successful.
-Ground system status data and spacecraft telemetry were received but not displayed.
-A byte swapping issue with the processing of telemetry was identified.
-Further testing will be scheduled. - On day 341, during the DSS-14 support, turbo decoder lock was lost briefly at 0214z.
-This anomaly resulted in the loss of 437 frames of real-time telemetry and SSR data. - On day 343, during the DSS-34 support, turbo decoder lock was lost briefly at 0204z, 0416z, 0429z, and 0608z.
-This anomaly resulted in the loss of 12 frames of real-time telemetry and SSR data. - 2.
+- 1. The following Ground System anomalies/events occurred during this reporting period: - On day 009, the fifth acceptance test of the CCSDS SLE bluebook version 4 software update between the Ahead MOC with the DSN was conducted.
+While SLE telemetry and command binds were successful, multiple commands could not be sent due to an issue with the candidate ground software release which was resolved the next day.
+One additional test with the DSN will be requested for ground software validation. - On day 013, during the DSS-35 support, the transmitter tripped off-line at 0321z.
+The transmitter was recalibrated and the uplink was re-established at 0335z.
+This anomaly resulted in the loss of 14 minutes of commanding and two-way tracking data and 13,971 frames of real-time telemetry and SSR data.
+See DR# C113911 for more information. - 2.
 The following spacecraft/instrument events occurred during this week.
-The Ahead observatory operated nominally during this week. - The average daily science data return for Ahead was 5.1 Gbits during this week.
+The Ahead observatory operated nominally during this week. - The average daily science data return for Ahead was 5.8 Gbits during this week.